 If your children are comfortable, you may drop them off for their classes.
 If they need help getting from class to class, or are signed up for classes that are not back to back, they will need to have a designated adult on site to look out for them.
 Parents and siblings are always welcome to hang out in our lounge or nursery during and between classes.
 Parents are always welcome to help out with or observe classes.

-Our 15 minute long passing periods and Community Duty requirements give Village Home families a chance to get to know each other, strengthening our community and building your new friendships!
+Our 15 minute long passing periods and fun events give Village Home families a chance to get to know each other, strengthening our community and building your new friendships!

 Who is Welcome?

 All people are welcome at Village Home’s Salem Campus!
 Whatever your family’s approach to education and lifestyle, we are here to complement it.
 Our classes take a secular approach, though people of faith are welcome, of course.